ronaldoussoren/pyobjc/docs/apinotes/ApplicationServices.rst

 .. note::

-   This framework is only available on OSX 10.9 and later and requires a 64-bit binary.
+   This framework is only available on macOS 10.9 and later.